Marv’s Dogs

 Chicago Tradition, DC Address

 The Chicago-style hot dog is one of the more codified street foods in American culinary culture.
 It does not move: yellow mustard, white onions, bright green relish, tomato wedges, a dill pickle spear, sport peppers, and a dash of celery salt, all on a poppy seed bun.
 Ketchup is not a variation; it is an error.
-This is the orthodoxy that defines a category, and it is the one Marv's Dogs has chosen to bring to Washington.
+This is the orthodoxy that defines a category, and it is the one Marv's Dogs brings to Washington.
 In a city where the dining conversation tilts heavily toward New American tasting menus, Southeast Asian imports, and the kind of Spanish-influenced steakhouse territory occupied by places like Bazaar Meat by José Andrés, a counter anchored to Chicago hot dog tradition is a deliberate statement of purpose.

 Washington has its own casual-food culture, but it is not a hot dog city in the way Chicago is.
 The Chicago dog arrived in that city during the Depression, when feeding people cheaply and well was not a marketing angle but a practical necessity.
 The format survived because the balance of flavors is genuinely considered: acid from the tomatoes and pickle, heat from the sport peppers, sweetness from the relish, and the structural integrity of a steamed poppy seed bun.
 What Marv's Dogs offers DC diners is access to that tradition without a flight to O'Hare.